 Evidence in a Pedestrian Accident Case

 If we represent you in your Birmingham pedestrian accident case, we will investigate your accident and gather evidence that supports your claim.
-This could include:
+Depending on your unique circumstances, evidence may include:

 - The police report filed about the accident